wilkelab/influenza_codon_usage/Readme.txt

 tidyitup is the python script used to convert the sequence files to the tables

 individualcodons.Rmd is the R script I've been working on.
-It doesn't work anymore as I've changed around how my tables work.